-In his 2006 report, Sir Jim Rose said, 'The indications are that, when children do not get a really good start, they are likely to need interventions to enable them to 'catch up' and 'recover' ground that they should not have lost in the first place (Rose 2006.para 100) In the same report, Sir Jim Rose recommended that additional support in ALL the 'waves' of intervention should be fully compatible with mainstream practice (high quality, systematic synthetic phonics taught discretely) (Rose Review 2006 p70)) and he rightly rejected the NLS multi-cueing strategies.
+In his 2006 report, Sir Jim Rose said, 'The indications are that, when children do not get a really good start, they are likely to need interventions to enable them to 'catch up' and 'recover' ground that they should not have lost in the first place (Rose 2006.para 100) In the same report, Sir Jim Rose recommended that additional support in ALL the waves/tiers of intervention should be fully compatible with mainstream practice (high quality, systematic synthetic phonics taught discretely) (Rose Review 2006 p70)) and he rightly rejected the NLS multi-cueing strategies.
 Ruth Kelly, Education Secretary at the time, accepted all the Rose report's recommendations and said she would ensure they were implemented (Kelly response to interim report 30/11/05) The DfES (now DfE) followed up by stating that, 'High-quality phonic work, as defined by the Rose review, should be a key feature of literacy provision in all the ‘waves’ of intervention' (DfES 2007 PNS)

 Your Options -and what to avoid:

-1. Rely on 'in school' support which presently, due to the wide-spread lack of knowledge or dismissal of the most effective way to remediate reading difficulties, Parents should be aware that, in most state schools, children struggling with reading are likely to be placed with a TA for literacy support.
+1. Rely on 'in school' support which presently, due to the wide-spread lack of knowledge of the most effective way to remediate most reading difficulties,

+Parents should be aware that, in most state schools, children struggling with reading are likely to be placed with a TA for literacy support.
 In fact, the more severe their difficulties the more likely that they will be taken out of class and taught by a TA whilst their classmates remain in the classroom and are taught by the teacher. ''There has been a drift towards TAs becoming, in effect, the primary educators of lower-attaining pupils and those with SEN'' (TeachPrimary.issue 6.3.p13).